shinobi5/skeletor/README.md

 # Skeletor

-Framework agnostic front-end boilerplate with a focus on the web platform.
+Front-end boilerplate with a focus on the web platform.

 ## Features